HaniAmmar/Qentem-Engine/README.md

 ## Introduction

-Qentem Engine is a self-contained library for rendering HTML templates, designed to work in the back-end or the font-end, and because it has no specific requirement and easy to use, it can be includes in any C++ or C project, or even JAVA.
-There are a few modules made for PHP, Python and Javascript, in case rendering HTML in C++ is not the norm.
-The library has a built-in fast JSON parser, and has its own logic and arithmetic evaluator for evaluating `if`, or calculating long algorithms.
-In addition to all of that, it can be compiled to `WASM`, and tested directly in the browser, with all of its features like: nested loops, nested if conditions, inline if and variable replacement with auto-escape for HTML special characters.
+Qentem Engine is a self-contained lightweight library for rendering templates, designed to work in the back-end or the font-end, and because it has no specific requirements and is easy to use, it can be easily included in C++/C projects or even Java.
+There are modules made for PHP, Python, and Javascript, in case rendering templates in C++ is not the norm.
+The library has a fast JSON parser and its own logic and arithmetic evaluator for evaluating `if`, or calculating long algorithms.
+Also, it can be compiled to `WASM`, and tested directly in the browser, with all of its features like nested loops, nested if conditions, inline if, and variable replacement with auto-escape for HTML special characters.

 ## Features

 -   General

     -   Cross-platform, header-only and self-contained; no external libraries are needed (including STL).
-    -   Fast string to number and number to string (Does not use CPU FPU).
+    -   Fast string to number and number to string (does not use CPU FPU).
-    -   Supports 32-bit and 64-bit architecture, little and big-endian.
+    -   Supports 32-bit and 64-bit architectures, little and big-endian.
-    -   No exceptions (try, catch and throw).
+    -   No exceptions (try-catch and throw).
     -   Supports UTF-8, UTF-16 and UTF-32.
     -   Short string optimization.
     -   Low memory usage.